Taken for granted

 However, the Greek Interlinear translates the passage in a different way, using a word "crucified" that was originated in circa 1300 A.D.

-), I find that the word originated about 1200 to 1300 years after Jesus died!
+), I find that the word originated from about 1000 to 1300 years after Jesus died!
 Here is the definition from Dictionary.com:

 Word Origin and History for crucify